|

 applicable if the annual tax is not paid within three months

 of the registration or of the anniversary date of said registration.
+V. B. TAX ADVANTAGES Panama, like many other international

 tax havens, only taxes income produced or generated by economic